kevinpschaaf/enyo-wiki/Async.md

     // synchronously.
     var x = transaction();

-    // Add an handler that will be called if an error is detected.
+    // Add a handler that will be called if an error is detected.
 This handler
     // recovers and sends a custom message. x.error(function(inSender, inResponse) {
         console.log("error: calling recover", inResponse);